lalves42/42Projects/README.md

 ### [Get_next_line](https://github.com/lalves42/42Projects/tree/master/Gnl)
 A function that reads on a fd line by line to parse a file.
-It handles reading on multiple fd at the same time.
+It handles reading on multiple file descriptors at the same time.

 ### [Printf](https://github.com/lalves42/42Projects/tree/master/Printf)